OWASP/www-project-top-10-for-business-logic-abuse/docs/the-top-10/missing-roles-and-permission-checks.md

 ### Scenario #1: Gitlab branch deletion

-A Gitlab branch deletion endpoint lacks any role or permission check, so any valid token will succeed regardless of its scope:
+A Gitlab branch deletion endpoint lacked any role or permission check, so any valid token will succeed regardless of its scope:
 1. For a legitimate call by a maintainer, the system verifies the token is valid and then deletes the branch:
 ```shell
 DELETE /api/v4/projects/:projectId/repository/branches/:branchId